v-thepet/reusable-content/README.md

 ### Workflow

 1. Add a new folder to the [reusable-content repo](https://github.com/MicrosoftDocs/reusable-content) for your service.
-The folder name should match the MSProd value for your content set.
-(Note: we may need to update existing content to meet this standard).
+The folder name should match the MSProd value for your content set. (_Note_: we may need to update existing content to meet this standard).

-2. In the folder, add an include file with your content that follows the guidelines for using includes.
+2. In the folder, add an include file with your content that follows the Learn guidelines for using includes.
 The include file can reference images in a `media` folder and should include metadata values.
-For more information, see [Include reusable content in articles](https://review.learn.microsoft.com/en-us/help/platform/includes-best-practices?branch).
+For more information, see [Include reusable content in articles](https://review.learn.microsoft.com/en-us/help/platform/includes-best-practices).

 3. Update `.openpublishing.publish.config.json` and add a section to `dependent_repositories` ([Learn platform user manual](https://review.learn.microsoft.com/en-us/help/platform/includes-best-practices?branch=main#cross-repo-includes)).
 To include images, you need to include the `build_entry_point` value in the `docsets_to_publish` section of `.openpublishing.publish.config.json` in the `path_to_root` value of the `dependent_repositories` property.

     ```json
        {